Rahul-Jyoti/Google-Image-Scraper/README.md

 # Google-Image-Scraper
-Python code to download all the google images of the given query
+Python code to download the google images of the given query

 <h4> To run the code, type the following command in the terminal / command-prompt :- </h4>